Skip to main content

 If you're planning to support your children when they reach college, it might be wise to start saving now because college costs can really add up.

 Fees are another substantial cost and will vary depending on the institution.
-All 'free-fees' third level institutions charge a mandatory student contribution – the maximum rate for 2021-2022 is €3,000 per year.
+All 'free-fees' third level institutions charge a mandatory student contribution – the maximum rate is €3,000 per year.

 Our Cost of Education research clearly shows that college education doesn't come cheap and by the time a teenager reaches third level, parents are really feeling the pressure of funding their children through university or college.
 But there are ways to save money such as claiming tax on college fees.